ellisdg/3DUnetCNN/README.md

 comparison.

 ### Configuration
-Changing the configuration dictionary in the [train.py](brats/train.py) or the [train_isensee2017.py](brats/train_isensee2017.py) scripts, makes it easy to test out different model and training configurations.
+Changing the configuration dictionary in the [train.py](brats/train.py) scripts, makes it easy to test out different model and training configurations.
-I would recommend trying out the Isensee et al. model first and then modifying the parameters until you have satisfactory results.
+I would recommend trying it out then modifying the parameters until you have satisfactory results.
 If you are running out of memory, try training using ```(64, 64, 64)``` shaped patches.
 Reducing the "batch_size" and "validation_batch_size" parameters will also reduce the amount of memory required for